unitaryfund/mitiq/docs/source/guide/lre-1-intro.md

 # How do I use LRE?

-LRE works in two main steps: generate noise-scaled circuits, and apply inference to results from executed circuits.
+LRE works in two main stages: generate noise-scaled circuits via layerwise scaling, and apply inference to resulting measurements post-execution.

 This workflow can be executed by a single call to {func}`.execute_with_lre`.
 If more control is needed over the protocol, Mitiq provides {func}`.multivariate_layer_scaling` and {func}`.multivariate_richardson_coefficients` to handle the first and second steps respectively.